engeir/hack-md-notes/parameter-scan.md

     K. Rypdal and M. Rypdal, ‘Comment on “Scaling regimes and linear/nonlinear responses of last millennium climate to volcanic and solar forcing” by S. Lovejoy and C.
     Varotsos (2016)’, Earth System Dynamics, 2016, vol. 7, no. 3, pp. 597–609.

 [^@richardson2019]:
     T. B. Richardson et al., ‘Efficacy of Climate Forcings in PDRMIP Models’, Journal of Geophysical Research: Atmospheres, 2019, vol. 124, no. 23, pp. 12824–12844.

 [^@salvi2022]:
     P. Salvi, P. Ceppi, and J. M. Gregory, ‘Interpreting differences in radiative feedbacks from aerosols versus greenhouse gases’, Geophysical Research Letters, 2022, vol. 49, no. 8, p. e2022GL097766.

+[^@ottobliesner2016]:
+    Otto-Bliesner, B. L., Brady, E. C., et al., Climate Variability and Change since 850
+    CE: An Ensemble Approach with the Community Earth System Model, Bulletin of the American Meteorological Society, 2016, vol. 97, no. 5, p.
+735–754.